 9 groups of violations:

-The ministry explained that the new amendment included 9 groups of violations, including violations of commercial activities, violations of public hygiene and commercial waste haulers, violations of roads and streets, construction violations, gas station violations, violations of municipal fees linked to a percentage of sales, violations of advertising and billboards, sales violations, and violations of health facilities.
+The ministry explained that the new amendment included 9 groups of violations, including violations of commercial activities, violations of public hygiene and commercial waste haulers, violations of roads and streets, construction violations, gas station violations, violations of municipal fees linked to a percentage of sales, violations of advertising and advertising signs, sales violations, and violations of health facilities.

-She added that 127 violations - equivalent to 43% of the total violations - are suspended and only the violator is warned for the first time before the penalty is imposed, as part of the municipal sector's keenness to raise compliance rates with laws, regulations and requirements.
+Added that 127 violations - equivalent to 43% of the total violations - are suspended and only the violator is warned for the first time before the penalty is imposed, as part of the municipal sector's keenness to raise compliance rates with laws, regulations and requirements.

-The updated regulation is characterized by the clarity of the texts of violations and penalties, and the classification of violations according to the municipality and municipalities, where the determination of fines took into account the difference between the levels of cities in economic terms, which led the ministry to categorize the fines accordingly into five levels in which the value of the fine is graduated according to the economic status of the city.
+Features of the updated regulation: The updated regulation is characterized by the clarity of the texts of violations and penalties, and the classification of violations according to the municipality, where the determination of fines took into account the difference between the levels of cities in economic terms, which led the ministry to classify the fines accordingly on five levels in which the value of the fine varies according to the economic status of the city.

-The Ministry also emphasized that the high percentage of violations for which a warning is sufficient without applying a fine when the violation is committed for the first time will enhance the level of awareness of compliance with the laws, regulations and municipal requirements.
-On the other hand, the fixed value of the fine will avoid disparity between penalties for similar violations, limit the discretionary powers of the controllers, and match the degree of penalty with the gravity of the committed violation and its effects.
-The table includes a clear definition of the ancillary penalties that apply to some violations, and to view the updated municipal violations and penalties table can visit the link.
+On the other hand, fixing the value of the fine would avoid disparity between penalties for similar violations and limit the discretionary powers of the controllers, and suit the degree of penalty to the gravity of the committed violation and its effects.
+The table includes a clear definition of the ancillary penalties that apply to some violations, and to view the updated municipal violations and sanctions table you can visit link.